armoar334/haste/README.md

 	I'll do it later. not hard, just tedious
  - Custom keybinds:
 	I'm honestly not super bothered about this.
 If you want custom keybinds, you can realistically just edit the script itself.
 It isn't like linecomp where custom keybinds can be a make or break feature for adoption, most text editors have set keybinds anyway.
+ - Figure out why it doesnt like being resized
+	Might be terminal specific, dont know atm